 Lac Bay, protected by the Bonaire Marine Park rules and regulations, has the most beautiful turquoise water and balmy breezes.
 It is approximately 8 square kilometers and free from boat traffic.
 There is plenty of room to let loose and enjoy the feel of the board slicing through the calm waters at Lac.

-These windsurf shops are located right on the edge of the bay itself.
+There windsurf shops are located right on the edge of the bay itself.
 They rent top-quality equipment and offer all levels of instruction.
 Some of the resorts also offer windsurfing to guests.

 There are two distinct windsurfing seasons on Bonaire.
-The higher winds prevail generally from the middle of December through August.
-September until December 15th is light wind season, however it is during this period that the island celebrates Regatta Week every October during which there are sailboat and windsurfing races.
+The higher winds generally prevail from the middle of December through August.
+September until December 15th is light wind season.
+However, it is during this period that the island celebrates Regatta Week every October, during which there are sailboat and windsurfing races.
 Bonaire also hosts professional surf-sailing contests during the windy season.

-The fringing reef which surrounds Bonaire is a National Marine Park from the high water mark down to a depth of 200 feet/60m.
-Every diver who has not dived on Bonaire within the last calendar year must attend a diver orientation dealing with Bonaire Marine Park regulations and information.
-These orientation sessions are usually held at around 9:00 AM the morning after you arrive on Bonaire, and you are required to attend and to obtain your Marine Park tag, which is necessary to legally dive in Bonaire's waters.
-The cost of the tag is US$45.00, and proceeds help support park management and services.
-Those who are utilizing the Marine Park, but are not diving, will be required to purchase a Nature Tag for $25.00.
-The nature tag can be purchased online.
+The fringing reef surrounding Bonaire is a National Marine Park from the high water mark down to a depth of 200 feet/60m.
+Every diver who has not dived on Bonaire within the last calendar year must attend a diver orientation for the Bonaire Marine Park regulations and information.
+Additionally, you are required to pay a nature fee, which is necessary to enter Bonaire's waters legally.
+The nature fee cost is US$40.00 for all water activities, and proceeds help support park management and services.
+The nature fee can be purchased online.